ChaiKeshab/Chai-News-Class/README.md

 # CHAI News

 CHAI News is a news app that provides the latest news articles on various topics.
 Stay updated with the latest news from around the world!
+Designed using Class component (cuz i was learning class component)

 ## Features